ivie-gif/react-calculator/README.md

 # react-calculator
-Creating a calculator using React
+Creating a calculator using React using class component and flex